rdallasgray/graphene/README.md

 installation system, let me gently point you to [Pallet](https://github.com/rdallasgray/pallet).

-Anyway -- your default initialisation file is in (old-school) `~/.emacs` or (new-school) `~/.emacs.d/init.el`.
+Anyway -- your default initialisation file is in (old-school) `~/.emacs` or (new-school, and where it *should* be) `~/.emacs.d/init.el`.
 First, you need to set up the Emacs package system and tell it about Melpa, so create one of those files if it doesn't already exist, and add these lines to the file:

 ```
 ;; Require Emacs' package functionality